 Assistant Professor of Pathology;

-In my other role as Imaging Specialist, I teach microscopy and provide hands on training for CRI-Imaging core users.
-As part of the training, I advise on experimental design, sample preparation, acquiring, processing and analyzing data.
-The core houses bright field, fluorescence, confocal, 2 photon confocal, laser micro dissection, Laser scanning cytometry and NanoZoomer scanner.
-The facility enables acquisition of high quality 2D, 3D, 4D and 5D images and quantify by several methods with high levels of accuracy.
-This is an open to all, fee-per use core facility located at CRI 4th floor.
+I also serve as the Scientific Director of Children’s Hospital of Wisconsin Research institutes Imaging core and Medical college of Wisconsin – Neuroscience Research Institutes Imaging core and I teach microscopy and analytical methods along with hands on training on several light microscopic instruments and scanners.
+In this collaborative environment, I advise on experimental design, sample preparation, data acquisition, processing and analyzing data.
+The core houses bright field, fluorescence, confocal, 2 photon confocal, laser micro dissection, laser scanning cytometry, fluorescence slide scanning and bright field slide scanner.
+The facility enables acquisition of high quality 2D, 3D, 4D and 5D images and quantification by several methods for reproducible, automatic and high levels of accuracy.
+My lab collaborates with several of the investigators and participate in their studies to further their knowledge and understanding.

 - PhD, Biochemistry, Osmania University, India (1998)